winitzki/scall/tutorial/programming_dhall.md

 The transformers for the `Optional`, `Either`, and `Writer` monads work by composing the foreign monad "inside" the base monad.
 The transformer for `Optional` works as `T M a = M (Optional a)`, and similarly for the `Either`, and `Writer` monads.

 All those transformers are complete.
-We can implement evidence values of `CompleteTransformer` typeclass for them.
+We will now implement evidence values of `CompleteTransformer` typeclass for them.

 For the `Optional` monad:
 ```dhall